GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: The CNN method

 The training set is built by adding 2-dimensional, PSF convolved, simulated S{\'e}rsic profiles to randomly selected $r-$band cutouts from public KiDS data, representing the galaxy ``background''.
 These random background images are not empty but can contain other sources to simulate realistic environment situations (see Fig. \ref{fig:simulation} and description below).

 The mock galaxy images constituting the training data are obtained with the following procedure: \begin{enumerate} \item {{\it Background images.} We} randomly obtained 20\,000 cutouts with a size of $61\times61$ pixels from the $r-$band observations in KiDS.
 We visually make sure that 1) these cutouts are not located in the areas with saturated stars or stellar diffraction spikes or reflection haloes; 2) there are no bright galaxies or stars in the central region.
-These cutouts represent the ``background sample" as introduced above; \item {{\it PSFs.} We} collect 20\,000 PSFs from previous 2DPHOT runs (see e.g. \citealt{Roy+18}), where 2D local PSF models paired to each galaxy are obtained assuming two-Moffat profiles (see \citealt{LaBarbera_08_2DPHOT}).
-We obtain $25\times25$ pixels images of the modeled PSF that make up the ``PSF sample"; \item {{\it Mock galaxies.} We} simulate the S{\'e}rsic profiles with a range for the 7 parameters as shown in Tab \ref{tab:parameters}.
+These cutouts represent the ``background sample" as introduced above; \item {{\it PSFs.} We} collect 25\,000 PSFs from previous 2DPHOT runs (see e.g. \citealt{Roy+18}), where 2D local PSF models paired to each galaxy are obtained assuming two-Moffat profiles (see \citealt{LaBarbera_08_2DPHOT}).
+We obtain $25\times25$ pixels images of the modelled PSF that make up the ``PSF sample".
+The mean FWHM of the PSFs is 0.70$''$, and the standard deviation is 0.11$''$, similar to the one of the full DR4 in \cite{Kuijken+19_KiDS-DR4}; \item {{\it Mock galaxies.} We} simulate the S{\'e}rsic profiles with a range for the 7 parameters as shown in Tab \ref{tab:parameters}.
 The distribution of $x_{\rm cen}$, $y_{\rm cen}$ and $\log R_{\rm eff}$ are Gaussian, $mag$ is exponential, $n$ is F, while $q$ and $PA$ are uniform.
-These distributions are chosen to mimic observed parameters distributions in galaxies (see e.g. \citealt{Roy+18}); \item {{\it PSF convolution and final stamps.} We} convolve each S{\'e}rsic profile with a randomly selected two-dimensional PSF from the ``PSF sample", then add the resulting 2D profile to a random ``background", to finally get fairly realistic galaxy images. \nic{If the signal-to-noise ratio (SNR), as computed over a central circular area of radius 1.5$''$, is larger than 50,} this galaxy is kept as training data, otherwise discarded. \end{enumerate} The adoption of a $SNR>50$ for the training sample is made for uniformity with typical choices made for real galaxies to ensure reasonable accuracy on the fitted parameters (see e.g. \citealt{LaBarbera_deCarvalho09}, \citealt{Roy+18}).
-For this first analysis we do not plan to test the impact of the SNR on GaLNets predictions, which we will leave for future analyses (see also Sect. \ref{sec:future})
+These distributions are chosen to mimic observed parameters distributions in galaxies (see e.g. \citealt{Roy+18}). \item {\it PSF convolution and final stamps.} We convolve each S{\'e}rsic profile with a randomly selected two-dimensional PSF from the PSF sample, then a random Poisson noise is added.
+The resulting 2D profile is finally summed to a random ``background" cutout (from step 1), to obtain fairly realistic galaxy images. \nic{If the signal-to-noise ratio (SNR), as computed over a central circular area of radius 1.5$''$, is larger than 50,} this galaxy is kept as training data, otherwise discarded. \end{enumerate} Adopting an $SNR>50$ for the training sample is made for uniformity with typical choices made for real galaxies to ensure reasonable accuracy on the fitted parameters (see e.g. \citealt{LaBarbera_deCarvalho09}, \citealt{Roy+18}).
+For this first analysis, we do not plan to test the impact of the SNR on GaLNets predictions, which we will leave for future analyses (see also Sect. \ref{sec:future})